 We run a debit system at Holy Cross to address any negative behaviour in classes.
 The debit system has four levels that will be explained below:

-D1 - This sanction is given to a pupil as a verbal warning and is recorded on our Synergy system.
-This is a prompt to the pupil that they are not performing to the school's expected level and should prompt the child to make an appropriate adjustment to their behaviour.
+Verbal Warning - This is a prompt to the pupil that they are not performing to the school's expected level and should prompt the child to make an appropriate adjustment to their behaviour.